bmjakobsen/treeVM/README.md

 | object ref. | 18 |            | X        |          |            | Object reference
 | custom type | 19 |            | X        |          |            | Custom data type

+#### Insertable Types
+These are types that can be inserted through the ins, set, push ... instructions as a literal

+#### Internal Types
+Internal types are types that the vm can store, other types are converted

 #### Callable Types
 Callable types can be called with the Call instruction,